Garbanzos con Langostinos

 - 07

-Poach the shrimp with residual heat.
+Poach the shrimp gently off the heat.

 Notes